brightbox/docs.brightbox.com/content/guides/cli/getting_started.md

 #### Configuring your ssh key

-You need to upload your public ssh key so that you can log into newly created servers:
+If you didn't provide a public ssh key when you signed up, you need to do that now so that you can log into newly created servers:

     $ brightbox users update -f my-ssh-key.pub usr-xxxxx
                id: usr-xxxxx